 Teaching in ability sets

 Maths, English and Science are taught in ability sets, which are adjusted each year as pupils develop at different rates.
 Entrance exams will only determine where a child starts and does not define the class they are in for their whole school journey.

 Track each child’s progress effectively

 Understanding each pupil’s individual learning journey is critical.
-At OLA the subject teachers work with Form Teachers and Year Tutors to provide comprehensive support and guidance for pupils as they progress through the school.
+At OLA the subject teachers work with Form Tutors and Heads of Section to provide comprehensive support and guidance for pupils as they progress through the school.

 Homework is an important part of learning as this is when the pupil can follow up classroom teaching with their own independent work, to see if they have really understood.
 Every child will have a homework schedule to ensure the homework load is reasonable and spread out over a week.
 Homework is marked and pupils get feedback so they understand where they need to improve.

 Teachers will also check how well pupils understand the work and their progress in the subject with regular topic tests or by marking a significant piece of work.
 The marks for these are shared with parents via our Parent Portal so parents are seeing objective information regularly.

 Every pupil also has a school exam in each subject in the summer term.
 In some subjects, this will contribute to, but not be the sole criteria for, decisions on setting for the following year.